 Whether you’re visiting Marlow and just passing through, or you live in Marlow and are looking to find a new church, perhaps you are just starting to explore the Christian faith, we want you to feel welcome in All Saints Marlow and come to think of it as home.
 You will find plenty of information on this website about the church, what we believe and what we do, but if you want to find out more then we’re always happy to talk.View Services

 Until the age of 23 Dave rarely darkened the doors of a church, but came to faith on an Alpha course in London.
 He worked for Unilever, a charity in South West London and a large London church before training for ordination.
-He loves mountain biking, building Lego with his children and sailing.
+He loves being outdoors, preferably mountain biking or sailing.

 Gabrielle was involved in music and education before ordination.
 She works throughout the Parish but with a particular focus on pastoral ministry – including bereavement support – and on the Church’s healing ministry.